DevExpress-Examples/asp-net-web-forms-grid-enable-and-disable-batch-editing/Readme.md

-# Grid View for ASP.NET Web Forms - How to control data editing on the client side in batch edit mode
+# Grid View for ASP.NET Web Forms - How to enable or disable the cell edit functionality in batch mode based on a condition
 <!-- run online -->
 **[[Run Online]](https://codecentral.devexpress.com/t150957/)**
 <!-- run online end -->

-This example demonstrates how to use the check box state to control data editing in the grid in batch edit mode.
+This example demonstrates how to use the check box state to enable or disable the grid's cell edit functionality in batch edit mode.

 ![Allow Edit Checkbox](controlEditing.gif)